 Being a first-time home buyer is exciting!
-But I know it can also feel overwhelming—especially when you see median listings priced at $297,000 and available homes flying off the market in 55 days.(1)
+But I know it can also feel overwhelming—especially when you see homes being purchased at a median of nearly $315,000 and available homes flying off the market in just three weeks.1,2

 With real estate trends like those, you might be tempted to make an impulsive purchase that could hurt your financial goals and keep you paying a mortgage well into retirement.